Eating Disorder Recovery

 Eating Disorder Recovery Psychotherapist

-serving Arizona, California, Florida, Oregon and Utah.
+serving Arizona, California, Florida and Oregon.

 All appointments are virtual.

 This story is my attempt to bring understanding to this painful, desperate and all too common experience in the life of a bulimic woman.
 It could be triggering.
 But I wrote this because articulating the extent of a bulimic episode in detail can help a woman know she can be understood and accepted.
-If she can feel known in her darkest hours she may experience a new sense of hope and reach for her recover.
+If she can feel known in her darkest hours, she may experience a new sense of hope and reach for her recovery.

 Sexual Encounters as Part of Bulimic Episode